mozilla/addon-sdk/packages/addon-kit/docs/widget.md

     title bars, and error reporting.

   @prop id {string}
-    Optional string needed to define a widget identifier, mandatory if you use the same label for multiple widgets.
-    (Used to remember custom user widget location in firefox)
+    Optional string used to define a widget identifier.
+Mandatory if you want to remember widget location in firefox.

   @prop [content] {string}
     An optional string value containing the displayed content of the widget.